A to Z Library Services & Information

 Programs for Youth

-From book discussions and story-times to special event programs, the Youth Services Department offers many different opportunities for children of all ages.
-To see what programs are coming up next, click here for the latest children.
+From book discussions and storytimes to special event programs, the Youth Services Department offers many different opportunities for children of all ages.

-This is an extension of the loan period for material that has been checked out.
+Extend the loan period for material that has been checked out.
 Two successive renewals may be made on most materials if another patron has not placed a hold on them.
-You must have your Library card with you to renew.
-Materials not eligible for renewal are new DVD's and Book Express.
+You must have your library card with you to renew.
+Some materials are not eligible for renewal such as new DVD's and Book Express.
 Renew your material by

-The library has rooms available for rent: three conference rooms (20 person capacity), the Lounge (49 person capacity) with kitchen facilities, and the Auditorium (266 person capacity) with projector, lighting, and sound system.
-Contact the library during administrative office hours
+The Library has rooms available for rent: three conference rooms (20 person capacity), the Community Room with kitchen facilities (49 person capacity), and the Auditorium (266 person capacity) with projector, lighting, and sound system.
+Contact the Library during administrative office hours (M-F 8am-12noon & 1-5pm) for information about reserving the meeting rooms at

 Summer Reading Program for Youth, Teens, and Adults

-A reading/listening program is held each summer for all ages -- from infants to teens.
+A reading/listening program is held each summer for all ages -- from infants to teens and adults.
 Participants receive prizes for reading or listening to books throughout the summer.
 Many programs and special performances are scheduled throughout the summer to celebrate summer reading.

 Tours for Youth

-Tours provide an overview of the library’s collection and services for children.
-The library schedules tours for first grade classes from public schools in the library's service area.
+Tours provide an overview of the Library’s collection and services for children.
+The Library schedules tours for third grade classes from public schools in the Library's service area.
 Other groups in the community have the opportunity to schedule special tours for their needs as well.
-Interested adults can either call Youth Services to schedule a tour or complete the Library Visits & Orientation form and return it to the library.
-Tour requests need to be made at least two weeks in advance.
+Interested adults can either call Youth Services, 989-837-3466, to schedule a tour.
+Tour requests need to be made at least one month in advance.

 Used Book Sale

 The Friends of the Grace A. Dow Memorial Library host a used book sale a couple times of year.
-Check here for more information.
-The Friends also provides books for sale in the Orchard Room.
+The Friends also provides books for sale in the Circulation Lobby.

-The library has several ways you can get involved.
-Library Board and Friends of the Library and Volunteens.
+The Library has several ways you can get involved.
+Library Board, Friends of the Library and Volunteens.

 Wireless Access to the Internet

-The library provides free open access to the Internet through the wireless network.
-Stop by the reference desk for the passowrd.
+The Library provides free open access to the Internet through our wireless network.

 Youth Services Department

 Offers a variety of resources and services designed especially for infants, children, and teens, along with their parents, caregivers, and teachers.
-Its large collection of fiction and non-fiction books, along with various multimedia materials, are located on the lower level of the library.
+It's large collection of fiction and non-fiction books, along with various multimedia materials, are located on the lower level of the library.
 At the YS desk, helpful librarians are ready to answer questions or offer reader’s advisory.
 There is much to see and do in our inviting youth-centered environment, from the various children’s activity stations to the lively Teen Spot.
 Storytimes and special programs are offered throughout the year for all ages.
-For details about programs or resources, view the Youth Servicess page for more information.